AbrSergey/serverless-and-terraform-templates/README.md

 It is **template** for create application with Serverless framework and Node.js for AWS provider.

-In folder **serverless** you can find terraform scripts for create AWS services automatically.
+In folder _terraform_ you can find terraform scripts for create AWS services automatically.

 ## **Details**